rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ### Infection In Action

-Here are all the previous steps put together into a nice GIF:
+Here's all the previous steps put together into a nice GIF:

 ![Virus Diagram]({{site.baseurl}}/assets/img/attack_motion.gif)